Crime in Afghanistan: Kabul

+After the establishment of the Afghan Interim Administration in late 2001, the crime rate has significantly increased in the capital city Kabul.
+Armed robberies have been regularly reported in the western districts of Kabul.
+Between March 2002 and January 2003, 48 murder cases, 80 theft cases, and 12 kidnapping cases were reported within the Kabul municipal boundaries.

-Opium cultivation
+Opium production

-Opium poppy cultivation and drug trafficking have important role in the political and economic situation of Afghanistan for last twenty-five years.
+Opium production and drug smuggling had an important role in the political and economic situation of Afghanistan.
 In the aftermath of the Soviet withdrawal from Afghanistan, opium poppy cultivation increased in the nation.
-Many mujahideen commanders taxed opium poppy cultivation, even directly participated in illicit drug trade for military financing.
+Many commanders of the Afghan mujahideen taxed opium poppy cultivation, even directly participated in illicit drug trade for military financing.
 Although the Taliban condemned cultivation of narcotic substances, requirements of money encouraged toleration and taxation of drug cultivation.
 In 1999, Afghanistan produced a peak of over 4,581 metric tons of raw and refined opium.
 This led to increasing international pressure from states having consumer population of Afghan drugs.
 In response, the Taliban banned opium poppy cultivation in late 2000, but allowed the opium trade to continue.
 Under the ban, opium poppy cultivation was reduced to 185 metric tons.
-This little production of opium continued in areas under the control of the United Islamic Front for the Salvation of Afghanistan.
+This little production of opium continued in areas under the control of the Northern Alliance.

-Since the downfall of the Taliban in 2001, cultivation and trafficking of opium has increased significantly.
-Throughout the country regional militia commanders, criminal organizations and corrupt government officials have engaged in drug trafficking as a source of revenue.
-Some anti-government groups make profit from the drug trafficking.
-Due to these factors, drug trafficking increases political instability in the nation, and is a threat to the country's weak internal security and embryonic democratic government.
+After the establishment of the Afghan Interim Administration in late 2001, which was basically the Northern Alliance, cultivation and smuggling of opium began to increase significantly.
+Regional militia commanders, criminal organizations, and corrupt government officials have all engaged in drug smuggling as a source of revenue.
+Some anti-government groups also made profit from the drug trade.
+Due to these factors, drug smuggling increased political instability in the nation, and became a threat to the country's weak internal security and embryonic democratic government.

-Afghanistan is the world's largest producer of opium and in 2001, Afghanistan was the source of 87% of the world's illicit opium.
-80-90% of the heroin consumed in Europe comes from opium produced in Afghanistan.
-According to Antonio Maria Costa "drugs are now a clear and present danger" in Afghanistan.
+Afghanistan was once the world's largest producer of opium and in 2001, Afghanistan was the source of 87% of the world's illicit opium.
+It was reported that around 80-90% of the heroin consumed in Europe came from opium produced in that region.
 According to a survey in 2007 by United Nations Office on Drugs and Crime, 93% of the opiates on the world market originated in Afghanistan.
-In November 2023, a U.N report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.
+In November 2023, a UN report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.
 This was as a result of a ban on opium production by the Afghan government.
+It further dropped in 2024 and 2025.